-The system will near the northeastern Caribbean, including Puerto Rico and the U.S. Virgin Islands Saturday night.
+The system will be near or north of the northeastern Caribbean, including Puerto Rico and the U.S. Virgin Islands, Saturday night.

 Steering Currents

 Color denotes the movement speed through the atmosphere and thin white lines denote direction.
 Tightly clustered white lines represent faster movement as well.